-Its AI capabilities help predict missing remittances and enhance the image quality of checks with noise reduction.
+The AI capabilities help predict missing remittances and enhance the image quality of checks with noise reduction.
 This helps in scenarios where a check is soiled or slightly damaged.
 The cash application automation also enables faster dispute resolution.

-Lockbox is a service provided by banks that enable businesses to accept customer check payments.
+Lockbox is a service provided by banks that enables businesses to accept customer check payments.
 Customers send the checks to the P.O. box address that the bank allots to a business rather than its main office address.